Everything you need to know about HPE

 Hewlett Packard Enterprise (HPE) was created in 2015 when HP split its operation into two.
 On one side is HP Inc, the printer and PC arm of the company, while HPE deals with enterprise products and services.

 Since HPE was formed it has consistently grown in terms of both revenue and profit margin, and has been buying businesses and launching new products and services to keep up with competitors.
-It hasn't become bloated, though, and over the past four years has spun off various business units, most notably its software and enterprise services divisions.
+It hasn't become bloated, though, and over the past five years has spun off various business units, most notably its software and enterprise services divisions.

 - Founded: 1 November 2015